marhoy/nrk-download/README.md

 ## Special considerations for MacOS (OS X)
 MacOS comes by default with an installation of Python 2.7.
 You can decide to go with this (i.e. not installing Anaconda as mentioned above).
-In order to install packages you need the package installer `pip`, and under MacOS, `pip` is not installed by default.
+In order to install packages you need the package installer `pip`, and under MacOS `pip` is not installed by default.
 You can install it by typing `sudo easy_install pip`.
-You should also add `~/Library/Python/2.7/bin` to your $PATH (edit your `~/.bash_profile`), such that installed Python scripts (like nrkdownload) are available in the Terminal.
+In order to utilize the `--user` scheme described above, you must also add `~/Library/Python/2.7/bin` to your $PATH (edit your `~/.bash_profile`).
+This enables installed Python scripts (like nrkdownload) to be available in the Terminal.

 ## Special considerations for Linux
 Your system might have both Python 2 and 3 installed as a part of the Linux-distribution.
 If Python 2 is the default, `pip` will be pointing to the Python 2 installation, whereas `pip3` will point to the Python 3 installation.
 If that is the case for you, and you explicitly want to run nrkdownload under Python 3, you must replace `pip` with `pip3` in the examples below.

 ## Special considerations for Windows
 Windows does not come with an installation of Python.
 You can choose to install version 2.7.x or the latest 3.x from [python.org](https://www.python.org/).
-If you want to learn and develop Python, I would suggest [Anaconda](https://www.continuum.io/downloads), which installs in your home-directory and comes with a nice selection of packages.
+If you want to learn and develop Python I would suggest [Anaconda](https://www.continuum.io/downloads), which installs in your home-directory and comes with a nice selection of packages.

 ## Installing the latest release of nrkdownload
-In the following examples, it is assumed that your system has support for [user install directory](https://www.python.org/dev/peps/pep-0370/) (thus, example 1 above).
-This is true for standard Linux-distribution, Windows and MacOS.
+In the following examples, packages are installed with the [user scheme](https://pip.pypa.io/en/stable/user_guide/#user-installs) described in example 1 above.
 ```
 $ pip install --user nrkdownload
 ```
-If you at some point want to upgrade to a newer version, add a `-U` (for Upgrade) just after install:
+If you at some point want to upgrade to a newer version, just add a `-U` (for Upgrade):
 ```
 $ pip install -U --user nrkdownload
 ```